 Originally, a couple of films looked missing on this list.
 This year’s list originally only featured 2015 films that were released in Denmark in 2015, and therefore films like the following 2015 films were not considered for the list: Tom McCarthy’s Spotlight, Quentin Tarantino’s The Hateful Eight, A. G. Iñarritu’s The Revenant, Danny Boyle’s Steve Jobs, Todd Haynes’ Carol, and Lenny Abrahamson’s Room.

 One of the things one usually gets hung up on is the idea that the highest rated movie is a critic’s favorite film.
-I’m not saying it isn’t ever, but that’s not usually the case.
-These films aren’t necessarily ranked on their IJR-score, the top ten ranks my favorite films of the year.
+I’m not saying it isn’t ever, but that’s not always the case.
+These films aren’t necessarily ranked on their IJR-score, the top ten is a ranking of my favorite films of the year.

 #10 – Brooklyn